ldellisola/72.39-TLA/README.md

 ^^
 ```
 This is quite powerfull, as programmers can use native functions, data types and methods from the C# language.
 You can even interact with variables and code from VidTrx!
-There are several uses, for example:
+There are several use cases, for example:
 - We can use advanced string operations:

 	```